pedaling/react-native-in-app-purchase/README.md

 ## Back-end Receipt Verification

-In fact, this isn't something that should be mentioned in this library, but I think it's critical part of implementing In-App Purchase flow - so I'll show you how I implemented it.
+In fact, this isn't something that should be mentioned in this library, but I think it's critical part of implementing In-App Purchase flow, so I'll show you how I implemented it.
 Here I used [node-iap](https://github.com/Wizcorp/node-iap) library.

 ```typescript
 class VerifyReceipt extends Interactor<Params, Result> {